Blendify/blender-manual/trunk/blender_docs/manual/interface/window_system/areas.rst

 .. admonition:: Reference
    :class: refbox

-   | Menu:     :menuselection:`View --> Toggle Full Screen`
+   | Menu:     :menuselection:`View --> Toggle Fullscreen Area`
    | Hotkey:   :kbd:`Alt-F10`

 The fullscreen area contains only the main region.
 The headers visibility can still be toggled with the shortcut.
 To exit the fullscreen move the mouse to the top right corner of the area to reveal the return icon or use the shortcut :kbd:`Alt-F10`.